netliferesearch/promptfinder/PROJECT_PLAN.md

    - ✅ Copy-to-clipboard works for all users, regardless of login state.
    - ✅ CSP updated to allow Cloud Functions endpoint for all users.
    - ✅ Tests updated to match new error handling logic for toast notifications and copy/favorite actions.
 All tests pass after these changes.

+- ✅ Delete confirmation dialog buttons now match the style and accessibility of add/edit prompt buttons ("Delete" is red, "Cancel" is secondary style).
+- ✅ After adding a new prompt, users are redirected to the details view for that prompt (improved workflow).
+- ✅ Chrome extension warning for message passing ("Could not establish connection") is now silenced unless a real error occurs.
 - ⬜ Further refine the display of prompt ownership.
 - ⬜ Review and improve overall popup layout, detached window forms, and user flows based on testing and feedback.
 - ⬜ Consider UI for managing `targetAiTools` if it needs to be more than a text input.

 4. ⬜ **Performance Testing & Optimization**: Basic checks for data loading, query performance, and UI responsiveness, especially after bundling and with larger datasets.

 ---